Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Jacqueline Langille

 Managing Editor Jacqueline Langille has worked in the publishing industry for more than 30 years, beginning her career by writing non-fiction children’s books.
 She earned an MA in English literature at Acadia University (1993).
-She became ECF managing editor in mid-2002.
+She became the ECF managing editor in mid-2002.

 En français: Jacqueline Langille, la rédactrice administrative, a travaillé dans l’industrie de la publication pendant 30 ans, en ayant commencé sa carrière dans la rédaction de littérature non-romanesque pour enfants.